It’s every homeowner’s worst nightmare.

 It will take a few minutes to feel any cool air, so don’t panic if you don’t notice it right away.

-Once you’ve waited, stick your hand over vents to see if you can feel the cold air.
+Once you’ve waited, stick your hand over vents to see if you can feel the cold air coming from the central air conditioner.
 Chances are a simple reset was all you needed.

 If you still don’t feel any cold air, there could be an internal wiring problem, causing the malfunction.
 In this case, consult a professional about next steps.